mugenmelon/mugenmelon.github.io/_posts/1970-01-01-future-proofing-interfaces.md

 # `UInterface`

 Interfaces are a powerful abstraction mechanism.
-They are ideal for modeling imperative communication between different systems, while avoiding the rigidity of inheritance.
+They are ideal for modeling imperative communication between different systems while avoiding the rigidity of inheritance.
 Most programming languages provide some way to write interfaces, and so does C++ with pure virtual functions.
-But for full compatibility Unreal Engine has a built-in `UInterface` class, which brings a few awkward things with it when it comes to Blueprint compatibility.
+But for full compatibility, Unreal Engine has a built-in `UInterface` class, which brings a few awkward things with it when it comes to Blueprint compatibility.
 Here is how I smooth out interfaces for both C++ and Blueprint.
-But first here is a short recap on how to use `UInterface`.
+But first, here is a short recap on how to use `UInterface`.

 ## Quick Recap

 Say we wanted to have various pieces of equipment like items, weapons, and armor in our game that can be equipped to a character.
-A data-asset `UEquipmentAsset` defines *how* a piece of equipment gets equipped, what it looks like and which socket it gets attached to.
-But how do we add this data-asset to our various in-game items without a rigid inheritance hierarchy?
+A data asset `UEquipmentAsset` defines *how* a piece of equipment gets equipped, what it looks like, and which socket it gets attached to.
+But how do we add this data asset to our various in-game items without a rigid inheritance hierarchy?
 By using an interface `IEquippable` that provides us with a `UEquipmentAsset` we can make *any* class equippable, regardless of whether it is an item, weapon, or armor.

 We declare a `UInterface` by using the `UINTERFACE` macro and 2 separate class declarations.